kaustubhhiware/NotiFyre/README.md

 install dependencies first : `sudo apt-get install notify-osd pulseaudio-utils libnotify-bin`

-(Generally preinstalled in most working systems.)
+(Generally preinstalled in most working systems.Works perfectly on a fresh install of ubutnu 16.04)

 Place both the .sh file and the image in your home folder.
 Now you need to configure your terminal config file accordingly :`sudo subl ~/.bashrc `